 Standard operating procedures (SOPs) are documents that provide standard guidelines for your team members to complete a given process.

-There are many ways that standardizing operating procedures can help you solve common workplace challenges, or prevent them in the first place.
+There are many ways that standardizing operating procedures can help you solve and prevent common challenges in your manufacturing operations.

-Let’s explore the top 5 reasons to develop SOPs in business.
+Let’s explore the top five reasons to implement SOPs in manufacturing.

 1. Consistency and quality control.